This post contains affiliate links, which means that I may receive a small commission if you book through my links, at no extra cost to you.

 4. Check out Mormon Row

+If you’re a photographer, one of the most popular things to do in Grand Teton National Park is to check out Mormon Row (at sunrise or sunset).
 There are a few abandoned barns in this area that used to be occupied from Mormon settlers in the 1890’s.
 This row of barns is now a historic landmark within the park.
 One of the most iconic photos of Grand Teton National Park is with the famous T.A Moulton Barn in the foreground.
 Photographers love this spot, especially at sunset.

 5. Get Out on the Water